Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Best Places To Stay In Guéliz

-Best Budget Option – Swiss Continental Hotel & SpaThis hotel is a littl gem in the Guéliz district.
+Best Budget Option – Swiss Continental Hotel & SpaThis hotel is a little gem in the Guéliz district.
 It is perfectly clean and comfortable, the location is great, and the staff are so friendly and helpful.

 Best Mid-Range Option – Fashion Boutique HotelThis small boutique hotel offers beautiful modern rooms, with a wonderful rooftop pool.
 Everything is styled to perfection, and honestly, the food is to die for.